-Heang Tan is the Deputy Commissioner for the Division of Aging and CARE Services.
-As a long time public health and community advocate, she leads the Baltimore City Health Department (BCHD)’s efforts to improve the lives of seniors.
-The Division’s mission is to act as the primary public agency responsible for advocating for, and delivering services to older adults, their family and caregivers in the City of Baltimore.
+Heang Tan is the Deputy Commissioner of Aging and CARE Services at the Baltimore City Health Department.
+As a long-time public health and community advocate, she leads the City’s efforts to improve the lives and well-being of older adults.

 Ms. Tan started her career as a community health worker; and has twenty years of progressive public health experience focused on serving the most vulnerable communities, mitigating disparities, and promoting health equity.
 Before joining the Baltimore City Health Department, she was with the Society for New Communications Research and led statewide efforts to reduce disparities in health in Connecticut.